 If you’d like to spend the evening outside of London, this is a great area for it.
 The King’s Arms Hotel is a gorgeous hotel just outside the walls of Hampton Court Palace that provides a lovely stay.
 Most rooms are perfect for couples, or book their 2-bedroom suite for a family stay.
 We stayed here with friends who traveled in from the US and all enjoyed having a pretty and quiet place to rest before our palace visit.

-This castle perched on a hill in West Sussex is still home to the Duke of Norfolk and family.
+Arundel Castle is perched on a hill in West Sussex.
+Surviving for centuries, it is still home to the Duke of Norfolk’s family.
 Originally built in the late 11thcentury, you can visit a medieval keep, 14th century chapel, expansive gardens, state rooms, and luxury bedrooms still used by guests of the family today.

 Arundel Castle also runs many events in the spring and summer that are fun for the whole family.
 Think history days, jousts, and open-air theatre.